Macron would back Angela Merkel as European Commission president | DW | 12.06.2019

 Current President Jean-Claude Juncker's term is coming to an end and speculation over who will take over the reigns is mounting.

-The leading candidate is Germany's Manfred Weber, head of the biggest party in the European Parliament — the European People's Party.
+The leading candidate is Germany's Manfred Weber, head of the biggest bloc in the European Parliament — the European People's Party.

 In the French-language RTS interview, Macron repeated his objections to Weber taking over the role, saying he is unknown to voters and that he has not campaigned through Europe.